Dedicated to all who take their time to leave comments.

 She turned back to Mahmud and found a weary but winning smile waiting for her.

 There was no reason why Tuoyo would lie to him.
 Dominic had always known him as an honest young man, one who was very protective of his sister.

 Mofe was his only family, apart from his wife and little son, and he respected her deeply.
 He respected Dominic as well and had been instrumental in helping him get into Mofe’s life.
-It was he who had registered her in the dating site that connected them both; he was a hundred percent in support of their relationship.
+It was he who had registered her in the dating site that connected them both.
+The young man was a hundred percent in support of their relationship.
 And that was why Dominic knew that he could take everything he told him without a pinch of salt.
 Besides, Dominic had visited his home at an odd hour; certainly, not a good time for Tuoyo to tell tall tales.